sillsdev/ptx2pdf/docs/dev/Milestones.md

 example `\wj-s\*` to start a block of words of Jesus that can span multiple paragraphs ending with `\wj-e\*`.

+These might be styled in various methods:
 ```
-1.  wj-s
+1.  \Marker wj-s
-2.  ms:wj
+2.  \Marker ms:wj
-3.  ms:|wj
+3.  \Marker ms:|wj
-4.  ms:wj|*
+4.  \Marker ms:wj|*
 ```

 Approach 1 is the simplest in terms of the user just adding styling to an existing miletone marker description.
 The question is whether it scales well or whether it needs to.
-Approach 2 is half-way to being consistent with other milestones.
+Approach 2 is half-way to being consistent with the category-style mark-up initially used for milestones.

 Approach 3 is fully conformant with a model that supports approach 2 in the next question, but it is very unwieldy.

 Approach 4 takes a different path and describes how markers with a milestone